annecmg/annecmg.github.io/index.md

 # News

+## May 2024

+* We are looking for a [PhD student](https://www.wur.nl/en/vacancy/phd-position-in-insect-virome-analysis.htm): join us if you want to work on insect virome analysis, togeter with me and [Astrid Bryon](https://www.wur.nl/nl/Personen/Astrid-dr.ir.-AEE-Astrid-Bryon.htm) from the [Laboratory of Virology](https://wur.eu/VIR)
+* A new [preprint](https://www.biorxiv.org/content/10.1101/2024.04.29.591652v1) is out - Goldfinder: Unraveling Networks of Gene Co-occurrence and Avoidance in Bacterial Pangenomes

 ## January 2024

 * Chen Chen started her PhD in co-supervision with [Dick de Ridder](https://www.wur.nl/nl/personen/dick-de-ridder-1.htm) on deep learning approaches for evolutionary origins of species-specific prokaryotic genes.
 Welcome Chen!